tehoro/ibf/README.md

 - Other countries: OpenWeatherMap One Call (requires OPENWEATHERMAP_API_KEY).

 Impact context note:
-- IBF always attempts to fetch impact context.
-If no context LLM key is set, IBF will continue but without extra context.
+- IBF only fetches impact context when `location_impact_based` / `area_impact_based` are true (default).
+If impact context is enabled but no context LLM key is set, IBF will continue without extra context.

 Recommended LLM choices
 -----------------------